Skip to content

 The Summarization System

 Memory handles facts.
-But what about the arc of a relationship?
+But the arc of a relationship is a different thing, and that’s what the summarization system handles.

-That’s what the summarization system is for.
-It creates narrative summaries of conversation segments—not just what was said, but the emotional tone, the unresolved threads, the relationship dynamics.
+It captures more than what was said: the emotional tone, the unresolved threads, the relationship dynamics.

 Context Windows and Buffers